andreycrane/notes_demo/README.md

 just for example.
 To be honest I'm sure that using of these packages needed only for really big applications.

+## Demo

+Be sure to visit [page](https://demonotes.herokuapp.com/) where I've deployed this application

 ## How to see it in work

 In order to see this small application you have to install `git` and `nodejs`